 How effective, efficient and inclusive is the provision of education, integrated care and any extended services in meeting the needs of learners?
 1 Effective steps have been taken to promote improvement since the last inspection Yes How well does the school work in partnership with others to promote learners' well-being?
-1 The effectiveness of the Foundation Stage 1 The effectiveness of boarding provision NA The capacity to make any necessary improvements 1
+1 The effectiveness of the Foundation Stage 1 The capacity to make any necessary improvements 1